Most Requested By-laws

 For all purposes of interpreting and applying the law, users should consult the original by-laws.

-A by-law to adopt the 2017 operating budget and tax levy for the Regional Municipality of Niagara
+A by-law to adopt the 2022 operating budget for the Regional Municipality of Niagara

 A by-law to govern the execution of documents and to delegate certain administrative powers and duties to staff and to repeal of By-law 126-2011